TwinePlatform/twine-visitor/docs/database_backups.md

 ```
 heroku pg:backups --app [app-name]
 ```
-❗️ If any any point the heroku is upgraded from hobby to production tier, backups will need to be rescheduled.
+❗️ If at any point heroku is upgraded from hobby to production tier, backups will need to be rescheduled.

 Change backup schedule
 ```
 heroku pg:backups:schedule DATABASE_URL --at '[time] [TZ format]' --app [app-name]
 ```
 ## Local Test Restore
-A test restore can either be done locally or on a staging pipeline to check the integrety of the backup. _Be careful not to restore to the production database as it will be wiped during the process_ 😨.
+A test restore can either be done locally or on a staging pipeline to check the integrety of the backup.
+Be careful not to restore to the production database as it will be wiped during the process 😨.

 Download backup
 ```
 heroku pg:backups:download [backup-name] --app [app-name]
 ```
-_NB: this will download the backup to your current directory.
-If a `lastest.dump` file already exists, it will append a sequential version number eg `latest.dump.5`_
+_NB:_ this will download the backup to your current directory.
+If a `lastest.dump` file already exists, it will append a sequential version number eg `latest.dump.5`

 Create a local database
 ```